 (2) to incorporate any significant edits related to a change to the commercial tracking system, pursuant to the last paragraph of section 5 of this exhibit.

-All other changes require mutual agreement.
+All other changes to this Exhibit H will be made by mutual agreement of the Parties.
 As discussed in section 1 of this exhibit, BPA and «Customer Name» acknowledge that the regulatory concepts covered in this exhibit are not well settled and are continually evolving.
-Accordingly, if future regulatory concepts change such that the spirit and intent of section 7 of the Provider of Choice Policy or the spirit and intent of this exhibit are not being met, then BPA agrees to discuss such situations with customers and, as needed, to attempt in good faith to agree on mutually acceptable amendments to this exhibit.
+Accordingly, if future regulatory concepts change such that the spirit and intent of section 7 of the Provider of Choice Policy, March 2024, as amended or revised, or the spirit and intent of this exhibit are not being met, then BPA agrees to discuss such situations with customers and, as needed, to attempt in good faith to agree on mutually acceptable amendments to this exhibit.

 Exhibit I